getapid/apid/site/content/docs/reference/overview.md

 +++
 title = "Overview"
-description = "the structure of the YAML configuration file" template = "docs/article.html" sort_by = weight
+description = "The structure of the YAML configuration file" template = "docs/article.html" sort_by = weight
 weight = 10